Best Athletes Who Retired in Their Prime

-Michael Jordan isn't higher on this list because we've tried to limit the number of players who retired and came back — which Jordan would eventually did twice.
+Michael Jordan isn't higher on this list because we've tried to limit the number of players who retired and came back — which Jordan did twice.

 But the first time he retired, in 1993, was seismic, leaving the Chicago Bulls after three consecutive NBA championships to pursue a professional baseball career.

 While Jordan returned to the Bulls 18 months later (and won three more titles), his greatness merits a spot on the list.